Buddytheelff/webmapping/Chapter10/readme.md

 Chapter 10: Coordinated Visualizations
 =====================================

 Congratulations on building your first basemap with D3!
-In Chapter 10, we will will apply what you have learned about D3 selections, scales, and geographic features for dynamically creating a coordinated, multiview visualization of your multivariate attribute dataset.
+In Chapter 10, we will will apply what you have learned about D3 selections, scales, and geographic features for dynamically creating a coordinated, multiview visualization of the multivariate attribute dataset.
 Chapter 10 includes two long lessons and ends with Activity 10, a choropleth map with linked bar chart:

--   In Lesson 1, we walkthrough the steps needed to dynamically join your attribute and geospatial data and then symbolize your choropleth map using a color scale.
+-   In Lesson 1, we walkthrough the steps needed to dynamically join the attribute and geospatial data and then symbolize the choropleth map using a color scale.
 The choropleth map is added atop the basemap you completed for Activity 9.
 -   In Lesson 2, we describe how to draw a complementary bar chart, modifying the bubblechart example from Chapter 8.

-In completing the previous chapter, you should have loaded your spatial and attribute data into the browser and used projection and path generators to draw a basemap from your spatial data.
+In completing the previous chapter, you should have loaded the spatial and attribute data into the browser and used projection and path generators to draw a basemap from the spatial data.

 After this chapter, you should be able to:

--   Create a choropleth map based on attribute values for a single attribute within your multivariate dataset.
+-   Create a choropleth map based on attribute values for a single attribute within the multivariate dataset.
 -   Draw a bar chart representing the same attribute values visualized on the map, with the bars automatically sorted from smallest to largest.

 Lesson 1: Dynamic Choropleth Symbolization
 ----------------------------------------

-### I. Joining Your Data
+### I. Joining the Data

-The first step of creating a dynamic choropleth map is joining your attribute data to your geospatial data using a common attribute.
+The first step of creating a dynamic choropleth map is joining the attribute data to the geospatial data using a common attribute.
 In Chapter 9, we instructed you to create separate geospatial and attribute datasets, with the former stored in TopoJSON format and the latter in CSV format.
-It is possible to store your attribute data along with the spatial data as you convert from shapefiles to GeoJSON and TopoJSON formats.
+It is possible to store the attribute data along with the spatial data as you convert from shapefiles to GeoJSON and TopoJSON formats.
 However, we have structured the Chapter 9 lesson to separate these files to give you a sense of making multiple AJAX calls using the [Promise.all()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/all) method as well as familiarizing you with the different JSON and CSV AJAX methods in D3.
 Further, you often need to load geospatial data from a database or attribute data from a live stream—combining the two in browser—rather than load a single combined file.

 We will accomplish the data "join" through a nested looping structure.
-Before writing the looping structure, check to ensure that your attribute data are correctly loading into the browser and are accessible within the DOM.
+Before writing the looping structure, check to ensure that the attribute data are correctly loading into the browser and are accessible within the DOM.
 Figure 1.1 shows a console log of one object from our attribute data on the left and the corresponding GeoJSON object in the DOM on the right.
-Confirm your attribute data have maintained their format from the CSV import.
+Confirm the attribute data have maintained their format from the CSV import.

 ![figure10.1.1.png](img/figure10.1.1.png)